Physical unknowables: Provable physical unknowables

 \section{Provable physical unknowables}

-In the past century, unknowability has been formally defined and {\em derived} in terms of a precise, formal notion of unprovability~\cite{godel1,tarski:32,tarski:56,turing-36,rogers1,davis-58,odi:89,smullyan-92}.
+In the past century, unknowability has been formally defined and {\em derived} in terms of a precise, formal notion of unprovability \citep{godel1,tarski:32,tarski:56,turing-36,rogers1,davis-58,odi:89,smullyan-92}.
 This is a remarkable departure from informal suspicions and observations regarding the limitations of our worldview.
-No longer is one reduced to informal, heuristic contemplations and comparisons about what one knows and can do versus one's unpredictability and incapability.
+No longer is one reduced to informal, heuristic contemplations and comparisons about what one knows and can do {\it versus} one's ignorance and incapability.
 Formal unknowability is about formal proofs of unpredictability and impossibility.

-There are several ``pathways'' to formal undecidability.
-For contemporaries accustomed to computer programs (and their respective codes), a ``short'' and ``straight'' route may be algorithmic.
+There are several pathways to formal undecidability.
+For contemporaries accustomed to computer programs (and their respective codes), a straight route may be algorithmic.
 What is an algorithm?
-In Turing's own words~\cite{turing-36}, \begin{quote} {\em ``whatever can (in principle) be calculated on a sheet of paper by the usual rules is computable.''} \end{quote} From a purely syntactic point of view, formal systems in mathematics can be identified with computations and {\it vice versa}.
-Indeed, as stated by G\"odel in a {\em Postscript,} dated from June 3rd, 1964~\cite[pp. 369-370]{godel-ges1}, \begin{quote} {\em ``$\ldots $ due to A. M. Turing's work, a precise and unquestionably adequate definition of the general concept of formal system can now be given, the existence of undecidable arithmetical propositions and the non-demonstrability of the consistency of a system in the same system can now be proved rigorously for {\em every} consistent formal system containing a certain amount of finitary number theory.
+In Turing's \citeyearpar[34]{Turing-Intelligent_Machinery} own words, \begin{quote} { a man provided with paper, pencil and rubber, and subject to strict discipline [carrying out a set of rules of procedure written down] is in effect a universal computer. } \end{quote} From a purely syntactic point of view, formal systems in mathematics can be identified with computations and {\it vice versa}.
+Indeed, as stated by G\"odel \citeyearpar[369-370]{godel-ges1} in a {\em postscript,} dated from June 3, 1964: \begin{quote} { due to A. M. Turing's work, a precise and unquestionably adequate definition of the general concept of formal system can now be given, the existence of undecidable arithmetical propositions and the non-demonstrability of the consistency of a system in the same system can now be proved rigorously for {\em every} consistent formal system containing a certain amount of finitary number theory.

 Turing's work gives an analysis of the concept of ``mechanical procedure'' (alias ``algorithm'' or ``computation procedure'' or ``finite combinatorial procedure'').
 This concept is shown to be equivalent with that of a ``Turing machine.''
-A formal system can simply be defined to be any mechanical procedure for producing formulas, called provable formulas.'' } \end{quote}
+A formal system can simply be defined to be any mechanical procedure for producing formulas, called provable formulas. } \end{quote}